Sensing Stability: The Sacral Clock (Patrons)

 You may wish to have a roller or rolled up towel nearby for under your knee(s) if it makes it easier to do the legs-lying-long parts of the lesson.

-All lying down parts of the lesson are done with comfortable space between the legs, at least the width of your hips whether your legs are long or your knees are bent, so your loosely resting legs and hips are free to shift with the movements of your pelvis.
+All lying down parts of the lesson are done with comfortable space between the legs—at least the width of your hips—whether your legs are long or your knees are bent, so your hip joints are free to shift and help with the movements of your pelvis.

 The resources mentioned in the recording, which I sent by email after class: a link to an article with my favorite graphic of sit bones.
 And here’s the Wikipedia pubic symphysis entry with lots of pictures and info.